 I struggled with self-love for years.
 Let’s be honest, sometimes I still struggle.
 It is difficult to find the beauty in my flaws and provide myself the compassion I easily give to others.

-Learning to love yourself is a process that can be long and difficult, but the sooner we can teach young girls with low self-esteem self-love and acceptance, the more likely they are to grow into confident, capable women.
+Building self-esteem in girls is a process that can be long and difficult, but the sooner we can teach young girls with low self-esteem self-love and acceptance, the more likely they are to grow into confident, capable women.

 If raising empowered daughters is important to you, then you need to be intentional in helping them learn to love themselves.